 I often start with some kind of focus on my walks.
 That helps me use the time productively.
 Sometimes I pick about 3 or 4 people to pray for.
 Other times I decide I need to think about blog post ideas, or plan the upcoming week’s events, or listen to an audio book.
 You get the idea…

 For this particular walk, I decided to count my blessings.

 100 of them.

 I ventured through the woods and winding pathways acknowledging more and more blessings in my life.
 It was so easy to do!
-I counted on my fingers and came up with a “system” to track them.
+I counted on my fingers and came up with a “system” of tens to track them.
 I found myself praying for so many people and so many circumstances that were attached to many of my blessings.
 The gratitude bubbled up from my heart as I felt this immense pleasure in embracing praise and thankfulness in the intricate details of my life.
-I could have walked for hours as the prayers flooded my heart.
+I could have walked for hours as the blessings and prayers flooded my heart.

 Maybe you too, need to remind yourself of the blessings in your life?
 On your way to work?
 In the shower?
 Lying in bed at night?
 Carpooling the kids?
 Anywhere really.

 Then may I suggest you make this a habit?
 A true glorious task of your day?
-I’m not talking 100 blessings- You would need some walking shoes for that.
+I’m not talking 100 blessings- You might need a good pair of walking shoes for that.
 Just reflecting on our blessings can strengthen our faith and change our perspective.
 Some days it isn’t easy.
 But, there is always something to be grateful for every single day.
 Matter of fact, I’d bet you could discover 100 if you tried.

 And after you spend some time in gratitude…it becomes a beautiful part of your attitude.
 Your lens deepens and you realize the abundance of blessings surrounding you every day.
 It works.
 I’m living proof of that. 🙂